 - Press the BATL RNG (4) then RESET (NUM 0) buttons and command the gunner to relase.

 - Press the RESET button and lase the target himself.

 - Have the gunner manually index a range using the Gunner's Control Unit (see the gunner's position below).

 - Initiate a battlesight engagement using either the M105D telescope (GAS) or manual range mode on GCU with a pre-indexed range.

 Pressing the RESET button re-energizes the LRF's flash tube, clears any range data in the M21 ballistic computer, and cancels any induced lead.
-When lasing and engaging targets using the R/Ts optics the TC needs to press the RESET button to re-energize the laser after completing each engagement, if they have a bad range, or if they dump lead and need to relase the target.
+When lasing and engaging targets using the R/Ts optics, the TC needs to press the RESET button to re-energize the laser after completing each engagement, if there is bad range return, or if there is need to re-lase the target.

 - LRF ready: Red RANGE light is flashing; Mode switch is set to AUTO; RESET, FEED, and LAST buttons are lit; and the BATL RNG button is unlit.

 - TC or gunner acquires a target through the TTS (either channel) or the TC acquires a target using the R/Ts optics.

 - TC or gunner lases target: The red RANGE light then stops flashing and stays lit, the BATL RNG button goes out, and the last range return will be displayed on the R/Ts digital display.